MaibornWolff/serverless-handson/task2/README.md

 # Task 2

-1 ) Copy the existing function & give it a new filename:

-    humidity.py
+1 ) Implement and configure an API called /humidity

-2 ) Change function name
+2 ) Deploy it:

-3 ) Also customize the configuration:

-    serverless.yml

-4 ) Console:

     cd ..
     cd task2
     ./deploy.sh

-5 ) Check if the function is there & call it
+3 ) Check if the function is there & call it